Annual Compliance Checklist for Companies in India

 - Sole Proprietorship Company: This form of business entity has a minimum amount of statutory compliances to follow through.
 These include the following:

-- Annual Income Tax returns: It is return that should be filed on an annual basis.
+- Annual Income Tax returns: It is returned that should be filed on an annual basis.

-- GST Returns: This form of compliance entail the owner of Sole Proprietorship Company to file 3 returns on a monthly basis.
+- GST Returns: This form of compliance entails the owner of Sole Proprietorship Company to file 3 returns on a monthly basis.